NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 *This file is usually a good file, but there seems to be some changes to it.
 Should we compare it to a known good version?*

-Lets see if there might be any backups of the secret message within its directory.
+Let's see if there might be any backups of the secret message within its directory.
 Go to the Document directory and try:

 ```
 ls -la